Smoac/openbis-fork/docs/system-documentation/docker/usage.md

 ## Ingress

-**Ingress container** provides TLS termination and reverse proxy.
+An **ingress container** acts as reverse proxy and performs Transport Layer Security (TLS) termination.
 Examples below are easily functional.
-They should be extended for complex access control or web application firewall.
-They configure Transport Layer Security, and reverse proxy based on path, where "/openbis" is directed to port 8080, and "/datastore_server" is directed to port 8081.
+They should be extended to handle complex access control scenarios and to comply with firewall rules.
+In each of the examples below, the ingress controller configures TLS, and it is configured as a reverse proxy to handle requests to the path `/openbis` (directed to port 8080) and to `/datastore_server` (directed to port 8081).

 ### Nginx